snaplet/docs-old/docs/integrations/usage-with-prisma.md

 snaplet restore --data-only
 ```

-If you don't want to run two commands, you can automatically restore data, when running `prisma migrate reset` or `prisma migrate dev`, by adding the following to your `package.json` file.
+If you don't want to run two commands, you can automatically seed the database with data, after running `prisma migrate reset` or `prisma migrate dev`, by adding the following to your `package.json` file.

 ```bash
 "prisma": {